Slotegrator’s guide to online casino interface design

 Some games have animated icons to catch players’ attention while they’re scanning through the available titles to choose one.
 However, overactive animation can easily become an unwanted distraction, so keep moving thumbnails to a minimum.

-Skip any loud, blaring audio; unwanted sirens are likely to prompt new visitors to simply close the webpage instead of bothering to find out where the noise is coming from.
-There will be plenty of sound effects once players have chosen a game to play.
+Skip any blaring audio on the home screen; there will be plenty of sound effects once players have chosen a game to play.
 Make sure they get to enjoy them instead of driving them away with harsh, earsplitting sounds.

 This is another area where the offline and online spheres are worlds apart; bells and whistles may draw attention on the slot floor of a land-based casino, but for an online platform, they’re nothing but a nuisance.

-Whatever logo best suits your company’s image, it’s best to stay on the minimalist side, trying to communicate as much as possible about yourself without forcing players to decipher a complicated symbol.
+Whatever logo best suits your company’s image, it’s best to stay on the minimalist side, signaling who you are without a complicated symbol.
 It’s a good idea to work closely with a designer when it comes to your logo; a good one will go a long way to improve brand recognition for your online gambling platform.

 One thing that players — especially experienced ones — very often check is an online gambling platform’s licensing status.
 Licensed casinos usually feature their licensing authority’s insignia near the bottom of their site’s home page.
 Players can click on the insignia to instantly see the site’s seal of authorization.
 Making the insignia of the authority that issued your license easy to find will be fantastic for your reputation.

-Whenever and wherever a player might take a critical action by clicking on a button that leads them to the next step in their player journey, that button should be large, obvious, and differentiated from its background.
+Buttons should be large, obvious, and differentiated from their background.
 In particular, buttons to register or make deposits should be easy to find and inviting to click on.

 To help players sort through their offering, casinos should provide clearly marked buttons that lead them to the different categories.
 Grouping games by Most Played, Top Rated, Newest Releases, and other categories will help players find what they’re looking for faster.